A COMMUNITY-BASED FRIEND-STIVAL

 Food, parking, and camping are all additional purchases.
 This is so that we can pay our neighbors (who are graciously offering parking and camping) and give flexibility to those who want to bring their own food.

-How do I buy tickets for Hatchfest?
+How do I buy tickets for HATCHFEST?

 4. You will have 48 hours from the time you receive confirmation to pay for your passes.
 If you do not pay within the 48 hours, you may risk forfeiting your spot.
 Once we have your payment, you’ll be fully confirmed and ready to go!